 A dream turned to reality for Northland residents when North Kansas City Hospital opened in 1958.

-The last construction activity focused on Health Services Pavilion.
+The last construction activity focused on the Pavilion.
 The project added 250,000 square feet and 100 inpatient beds with 50 additional beds available for future growth.

 From humble beginnings to a bright future, North Kansas City Hospital remains the Northland's premier health care facility thanks to the efforts and foresight provided by leaders and citizens of the Northland.